michielvoo/docker/psdoc/Readme.md

-# Pester
+# PSDoc

-PSDoc, for generating PowerShell documentation
+PowerShell and platyPS, for generating PowerShell documentation

 The following PowerShell modules are installed: